FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/dart/style.md

 The Fuchsia project follows the guidelines in [Effective Dart][effective-dart], but with some additions.

-All code must be formatted using `dartfmt` before being checked in.
+All code must be formatted using `dart format` before being checked in.

 # Additional Style Rules